All About Millet’s And Its Health Benefits | Truweight

 If you are looking for millet that closely resembles rice, then it is the Kodo millet.

-It is easy to digest and is rich in phytochemicals and antioxidants, all of which help prevent the occurrence of major lifestyle diseases.
+It is easy to digest and is rich in phytochemicals and antioxidants, all of which help prevent major lifestyle diseases.

 For weight loss enthusiasts, this is the millet that will assist in healthy weight loss.
 Cook it like rice once in a while and relish it without any guilt.

-Kodo millet has shown to reduce knee and joint pain helps regularize menstruation in women among others.
+Kodo millet has shown to reduce knee and joint pain and helps regularise menstrual cycle in women among others.
 This is attributed to high mineral content like calcium, magnesium, and iron.

 Recommended Read: Korra Rice Khichdi